When to self-isolate in Halls

-- you've tested positive for coronavirus (this means you have coronavirus)
+- You have tested positive for COVID-19 (this means you have COVID-19)

 Once you are self-isolating:

-- If you have symptoms you should book a test for coronavirus via the University testing facility by following the steps on the University website which can be found here.
 You should only leave your flat to go to a test site, do not continue to attend lectures, work or go to public areas.
 You should also not have any visitors unless they are providing essential care.

-If you are living with someone who has symptoms of Covid-19 or has tested positive, you do not need to self-isolate if any of the following apply:
+If you are a close contact of someone with COVID-19, you do not need to self-isolate if any of the below apply to you:

 - you're under 18 years, 6 months old